Context is what lets our brains make sense of the world. Without it, life is a parade of meaningless noise.

 Interactive art

-This label for an interactive art installation by Jen Lewin, titled THE POOL, lists its dimensions as variable, and includes a description of the art piece from the artist’s website.
+This label is for an interactive art installation by Jen Lewin, titled THE POOL.
+It lists the dimensions as variable, and includes a description of the art piece from the artist’s website.

 Centralized Gallery Map

-Some galleries and museums with large-format objects opt for a centralized label that is sometimes called a gallery map.
-The example shown above has a list of artwork or objects paired with numbers, and an accompanying illustrated map of the room with the locations of those numbered pieces.
+Galleries and museums with large objects can opt for a centralized label that is sometimes called a gallery map.
+The example shown above has a list of artwork or objects paired with numbers.
+And there's an illustrated map of the room with the locations of those numbered pieces.

-If you choose this option, we’d recommend also adding small labels near the pieces with their title and number for reinforcement about what a visitor is seeing.
+We’d recommend also adding small labels near the pieces to reinforce what a visitor is seeing.

 Museum wall label

-This example, from the Native Peoples of the Colorado Plateau exhibit at the Museum of Northern Arizona, shows that not every label includes every piece of information.
-This example moves the object title to the uppermost position, and includes the artist’s nationality (Hopi).
-The label’s credit line states this work was purchased from an estate, and the accession number suggests it may have been acquired in 2001.
+Here's an example from the Native Peoples of the Colorado Plateau exhibit at the Museum of Northern Arizona.
+It shows that not every label includes every piece of information.
+The label moves the object title to the uppermost position.
+And it includes the artist’s nationality (Hopi).
+The credit line states this work was purchased from an estate.
+And the accession number suggests it may have been acquired in 2001.

 Audio tour label

-Labels for self-guided tours, mobile guides, and audio tours can look like anything.
-Sometimes they’re a hybrid of artwork labels and museum labels.
-Sometimes they’re just a QR code with an invitation to scan in a particular app, like this one for McLean County Museum of History’s Social Justice Walking Tour.
+Labels for audio tours or mobile guides can look like anything.
+They can be a hybrid of artwork labels and museum labels.
+Or they’re just a QR code with an invitation to scan in a particular app, like this one for McLean County Museum of History’s Social Justice Walking Tour.

 Best practices in designing exhibit labels

-When designing an artwork or museum label, remember that you are not designing this for yourself.
+Remember that you are not designing the label for yourself.
 You are designing it for other humans to use.
 With that in mind, here are some best practices:

 Sizing

-There is no standard museum label size, because it depends on space constraints, the types of information you need to convey, exhibit branding, and many other variables beyond the scope of this article.
-That said, a half-sheet of US letter paper (8.5” x 5.5”) [A5] are dimensions you’ll commonly find.
+There is no standard museum label size.
+It depends on space constraints, the types of information you need to convey, exhibit branding, and many other variables beyond the scope of this article.
+That said, a half-sheet of US letter paper (8.5” x 5.5”) [A5] is common.

 Artwork labels, on the other hand, have standard sizes, including:

 The artist name is usually the largest element.
-The work or object title is slightly smaller than the artist name.
-The year is slightly smaller than the title.
-And everything else is the same font size (though credit lines are sometimes even smaller).
+The work or object title is a little smaller than the artist name.
+The year is smaller than the title.
+And all other information is the same font size (though credit lines are sometimes even smaller).

 Readability